This page describes which capabilities are supported by OneAgent on different operating systems and platforms.

 Universal injection of code modules

 Universal injection allows Dynatrace to inject code modules into applications in a unified way across multiple platforms, in situations where auto-injection isn't available.
-This applies to AIX and Solaris as well as to Cloud Foundry application-only, OpenShift application-only, Kubernetes application-only and Heroku.
+This applies to AIX and Solaris as well as to Cloud Foundry application-only, OpenShift application-only, Kubernetes application-only, Heroku, Google App Engine and AWS Fargate.

 Outside of these specific use cases, this feature isn't to be used directly!